 - Agentfolio, a collaboration tool to help real estate professionals and home buyers stay organized and communicate effectively

 - Map-based apartment and home rental search engine HotPads

 - Retsly (now offered as part of Bridge Interactive Group), a service that helps developers access real estate data from Multiple Listing Services (MLSs).
 Bridge Interactive Group offers a variety of listing data management tools for real estate professionals, including tools for managing Internet Data Exchange (IDX) and virtual office websites (VOWs).

 Since acquiring Trulia, Zillow has kept buying up other companies to expand its sphere of influence.
 Zillow has receipts for dotloop, Mortech, and Naked Apartments.
 In 2021, Zillow is poised to acquire ShowingTime, the real estate leader in scheduling home tours, for $500 million.

 All of the above-mentioned Zillow acquisitions indicate that the company is constantly aiming at improving the user experience.
 As a successful real estate platform, Zillow offers accurate property search functionality, various tools for real estate professionals, verified property listings, 3D home tours, and more.
 In this article, we thoroughly discuss how to implement such functionality based on our experience.

 In full disclosure, Yalantis has worked with Zillow on some of the apps the company has acquired.
 We provided realtor mobile app development services for Agentfolio and took part in developing the StreetEasy app.

 What you need to know if you want to develop an app like Zillow or Trulia

-If you decide to develop an app similar to Zillow or Trulia, we thought it might be worthwhile to highlight a few of their most prominent features.
-This should save you a little bit of time on researching your future competition.
+In case you’re thinking about developing an app similar to Zillow or Trulia, we thought it would be worthwhile highlighting a few of their prominent features.
+This should save you a bit of time on researching the competition.